unibe-geodata-modelling/2019-thunderstorms-analysis/README.md

 ## Conclusion
+A selection of results from each analysis tool was presented in the section before.
+The fact, that many more results could have been shown, reveals the potential of the analysis tools for investigating the conditions and processes of the atmosphere.
+Of course this potential is dependent on the input data and therein, the available variables.
+With the data used in this project (see section About the Analysis Tools and 'scientific_background.pdf'), the previously described basic ingredients for thunderstorm intiation (simplified: instability, moisture and trigger) can be analysed in great detail with the generated analysis tools.
+For each basic ingredient, different tools can be used for the investigation of the respective atmospheric conditions and processes.
+To conclude and answer the stated research question directly, the analysis tools can unveil the atmospheric conditions and processes for thunderstorm intiation in different ways and resolutions.
+The tools enable changing the scope from big to small.
+How far the analysis tool can unveil the basic ingredients is in the end limited by the spatial and temporal resolution of the used model data.
+But the code of the analysis tools can generate the necessary information for assessment of the conditions and processes in the atmosphere.

 ## Thanks
+My thanks go to the supervisors of this project Dr. Andreas Zischg (University of Bern), Dr. Pascal Horton (University of Bern) and Dr. Jorge Ramirez (University of Bern) for their contribution during the semester and their flexibility with the submission date.
+The same people were responsible for a very interesting seminar, which helped me a lot to get going with my coding.

 ## References
 AMS.
 (2012, April 25).
 Thunderstorm - AMS glossary.
 Retrieved April 2, 2019, from http://glossary.ametsoc.org/wiki/Thunderstorm